mikkokallio/graphowl/README.md

 * To start the app, run `poetry run invoke start`.
 * To run tests, run `poetry run invoke test`.
 * For test coverage report, run `poetry run invoke coverage-report`.
 * To run the linter, run `poetry run invoke lint`.
-TO BE ADDED!

 TO BE ADDED: Build phase